apt1002/mijit/README.md

 Early, unfinished.
 The specification of Mijit code is in flux.
 There is one example interpreter.
 It does not yet have C bindings.
-There is one back-end, for x86_64.
-Other 64-bit targets are planned, but the portable abstraction has not been designed yet.
+There are two back-ends, for x86_64 and AArch64.
+Other 64-bit targets are planned.
 It can run some trivial programs, but the generated code is poor.
 The optimizer is still mostly a collection of ideas.